 From upgrading classroom accessories to restroom dispensers, or increasing sanitization and disinfection efforts, it's important to do what you can to reduce touchpoints whenever possible.

 We hope you found this guide helpful.
-To read more about our products, or about solutions to common school maintenance concerns, please visit the School Fix Blog.
+To read more about our products, like our locker parts, our parking lot barricades, whiteboards and more, or about solutions to common school maintenance concerns, please visit the School Fix Blog.

 Find Hard-To-Find School Specific Products